kpilszak/tip-calculator/README.md

 Type `java BeatBox` to run client.

 ## Sources
-This project was created as an exercise from Kathy Sierra and Bert Bates book "Head First.
-Java".
+This project was created as an exercise from Paul Deitel and Harvey Deitel book "Java How to Program, Early Objects (11th Edition)".